CloudLabsAI-Azure/Azure-Well-Architected-Framework/04-Exercise-4-Reliability.md

    ![](./media/reliability-02.png)

-5. Once the deployment starts, a new resource group will get created in which a recovery service vault will get deployed.
+5. Once the deployment starts, it will create a new resource group and a recovery service vault in it.
+The recovery service vault will take up to 5 minutes to reflect in the resource group.

 6. In the search bar, search for Recovery service vaults and select **Recovery services vaults** from the suggestions.